Longcase Clock, Tall Clock, John Talor, Bulkingham

 Molded scrolled cornice with carved rosettes, the urn and flame finials are replacements; the hood having tombstone lights over narrow molded waist with inset fluted quarter-columns, and door with overhanging shaped top, the whole raised on boldly molded base having conforming quarter-columns and ogee feet.
 The feet are replaced; base panel may be restored.
-(Height: 91 inches)
+(H: 91")

 Painted Tall Clock

 Measures 84.5-inches in height.

 Cherry Tall Case Clock

 The arched bonnet surmounted by three reeded plinths with brass finials centering the pierced pediment over columns centering an astragal glazed door opening to a conforming dial with maker's inscription and floral corner spandrels centering Arabic numerals and day and second registers.
 The waisted case with rectangular door having thumb-molded edges on a base raised on applied bracket feet.
 Minor repairs, minor paint losses to dial otherwise all else fine and original.
 The dry old finish is possibly original to case.
 Cherry with pine secondary wood.
 (89-inches high x 19-inches wide x 10.5-inches deep.)
 Abraham Edwards (1761-1840), worked in Ashby circa 1794-1840.

 With Morbier Movement